New York, NY—April 5, 2016

 The two-day annual symposium will provide clinicians with guidance on how to care for surgical and nonsurgical patients among the sports medicine population.
 Topics to include: the athlete’s hip, meniscal surgery and rehabilitation of the knee, the throwing elbow and managing patellofemoral disease in the athlete.

-The symposium is provided by HSS Office of Continuing Medical Education, Department of Rehabilitation and Sports Medicine and Shoulder Service, and is co-directed by HSS sports medicine surgeon, Anil Ranawat, MD, and HSS physical therapist and certified athletic trainer John Cavanaugh, PT, MEd, ATC, SCS.
+The symposium is provided by HSS Office of Continuing Medical Education, Department of Rehabilitation and Sports Medicine Service, and is co-directed by HSS sports medicine surgeon, Anil Ranawat, MD, and HSS physical therapist and certified athletic trainer John Cavanaugh, PT, MEd, ATC, SCS.

 "Medical clinicians are consistently being challenged by unique situations that arise whenever athletes take the field or court," said John Cavanaugh, PT, Med, ATC, SCS.
 "At HSS, we tackle these medical matters every day and work as a team to ensure each patient gets the best care possible."